 If you are an Early Action applicant, and you take the November test—or if you are a Regular Action applicant, and take the December test—you must list MIT as a school to receive your scores or we will not receive them in time for our review.

 It is important that you register for tests with the same name as you have indicated on your application or MyMIT account.
 Your record and test scores will not be linked in our system if the names do not match.

 When to take which tests

-Many applicants do take at least one science subject test during senior year, after completing only a portion of the given course Our admissions committee recognizes this and judges the scores accordingly.
-As a general rule, however, it’s best to take a subject exam just after you’ve completed a whole course.
+Many applicants do take at least one science subject test during senior year, after completing only a portion of the given course.
+Our admissions committee recognizes this and judges the scores accordingly.
+As a general rule however, it’s best to take a subject exam after you’ve completed a whole course.

 The content of your math courses should determine whether you take the Level 1 or the Level 2 Math test (we have no preference between the two).
-Before you choose the dates for any of your tests, particularly the math test, be sure to get advice from your school counselor and your teachers.
+Before you choose the dates for any of your tests, particularly math, be sure to get advice from your school counselor and your teachers.

 We do not have cut off or recommended scores for the ACT, SAT, or SAT Subject Tests as scores are evaluated within an applicant’s context.
 To view test score statistics from the most recent admissions year, visit our admissions statistics page.

 We do have minimum and recommended scores for the TOEFL.
 These minimums are in place to ensure your level of English proficiency.
 Because MIT offers no English as a Second Language (ESL) programs, and English is the language of MIT, all students must show that they will thrive in our community.